usdot-fhwa-stol/carma-carla-integration/README.md

 ```
 ./CarlaUE4.sh
 ```
-3. Change the map to match with the CARMA Platform vector map (initial setting is Town02) by using the python script provided by CARLA in the path : **`CARLA_0.9.10/PythonAPI/util/config.py`**.
+3. Change the map to match with CARMA Platform vector map (initial setting is Town02) by using the python script provided by CARLA in the path : **`CARLA_0.9.10/PythonAPI/util/config.py`**.
 ```
 python config.py -m <map>
 ```

-&emsp;4.1 Run the carma-carla docker container
+&emsp;4.1 Run carma-carla docker container
   ```
   ./run.sh
   ```